groupdocs-metadata/GroupDocs.Metadata-Docs/java/developer-guide/basic-usage/remove-metadata-properties.md

 url: metadata/java/remove-metadata-properties
 title: Remove metadata properties
 weight: 3
-description: ""
+description: The easiest way to remove metadata properties from a file is to use corresponding tags that allow you to locate the desired properties across all metadata packages.
-keywords:
+keywords: remove metadata, metadata
 productName: GroupDocs.Metadata for Java
 hideChildren: False
 ---
 ## Remove metadata properties using various criteria

-The easiest way to remove certain metadata properties from a file is to use corresponding tags that allow you to locate the desired properties across all metadata packages.
+The easiest way to remove metadata properties from a file is to use corresponding tags that allow you to locate the desired properties across all metadata packages.
 But sometimes it's necessary to remove metadata entries having a particular value.
 Using the GroupDocs.Metadata search engine you can find and remove properties satisfying a specification that can be as complex as you need.

 The following example demonstrates how to remove specific metadata properties using a combination of criteria.